Designing and Conducting Fieldwork (Modules 27, 31, 35)

 Pachirat, Timothy.
 2017.
 Among Wolves: Ethnography and the Immersive Study of Power.
 Taylor & Francis, Routledge Series on Interpretive Methods.

-Archival Research and Dynamic Research Design (M13, June 20)
+Archival Research and Dynamic Research Design (M35, June 26)

-This module begins with a discussion of a preeminent less-interactive form of fieldwork – archival research – considering its conduct in both digital and traditional forms.
+This module begins with a discussion of a preeminent “less-interactive” form of fieldwork — archival research — considering its conduct in both digital and traditional forms.
 The module concludes with a consideration of the multiple strategies scholars can adopt in order to engage in analysis and assess their progress in the field.
 We consider the “iterative” nature of research design and field research design, why design is iterative, and what measures can be taken so that iteration does not undermine inference.
+Each session is conducted with the understanding that participants have carefully read the assigned materials.
+The instructors present key points drawing on the assigned readings, other published work on field research, and the experiences they and others have had with managing fieldwork’s diverse challenges.
+Interaction and discussion in small and large groups is encouraged.

 8:45am - 10:15am – Archival Research I